 \section{Quantum Reduced Loop Gravity}

 QRLG is a gauge fixed version of LQG which implements at the quantum level a reduction of degrees of freedom according to the symmetry of the system.
-This approach turns out to be particulary fruitful when addressed to cosmology, being enough here to select as an evolution operator only the part of the full hamiltonian constraint which generates the evolution of the homogeneus part of the metric, i.e. the euclidian constraint, and to address quantum non homogeneus systems via a perturbative expansion from the homogeneus configuration.
+This approach turns out to be particulary fruitful when addressed to cosmology, being enough here to select as an evolution operator only the part of the full Hamiltonian constraint which generates the evolution of the homogeneous part of the metric, i.e. the euclidian constraint, and to address quantum non homogeneous systems via a perturbative expansion from the homogeneous configuration.